Alister Abernethy: Biography

 Abernethy was born in Balclutha in 1920.
 He was the eldest of six children and grew up in Waitahuna near the town of Lawrence in Central Otago.
 Aged 15 he began working on a dairy farm, milking cows.
 During World War II, Abernethy served in the Otago Rifles Regiment and later served as a ground crew member with the Royal New Zealand Air Force.

 After the war he found work as a paper-ruler and bookbinder at Whitcombe and Tombs in Dunedin.
 In April 1946 he married Nyra Edith Norman with whom he had three daughters and one son.
 He joined the Printers' Union and became the union's Otago area representative on its national council for nearly a decade.
 In later life he was awarded life membership of the Printed and Related Trade Union.
 Through the union he joined the Labour Party and became involved in local politics, becoming a leader in opposition to planned tram fare increases.

 Aged 30 he was elected to the Dunedin City Council at the 1950 local elections on a Labour ticket.
 He served on the council until 1961 when he resigned after moving out of the city.
 For 8 years (1953-61) he was chairman of the council's works committee.
 Abernethy was also the chairman the Dunedin Metropolitan Milk Board and was a member of the Dunedin Metropolitan Regional Planning Authority.

 He moved to Timaru in 1961 to take up the role of public relations officer for the South Canterbury area.
 He became involved in local politics there as well and was an elected member of the South Canterbury Electric Power Board.
 In 1966 he became a Justice of the Peace and later a marriage celebrant.
+In 1974 he was appointed as liaison officer to the Minister of Housing.
+The role was as a personal assistant to the minister, Bill Fraser, to assist with his workload.
+Fraser had previously been a Dunedin City Councillor alongside Abernethy from 1953 to 1956.